Laura Masullo, M.S. R.D.

 Limiting intake of these nutrients might seem restrictive and cumbersome—but if you keep in mind the overall dietary pattern rather than individual foods, you’ll find it’s easier—and more delicious—than you thought!
 A heart-healthy diet is not a prescription; it’s a flexible way of eating that incorporates many nutrient-dense foods: vegetables, fruits, whole grains, legumes, low-fat dairy, nuts, and non-tropical oils, with limited intakes of sweets, sugar-sweetened beverages, and red meat.
 Visit USDA’s MyPlate to find out how much you should eat from each food group.

 Campbell to the rescue!
 Eating for your heart doesn’t mean you have to sacrifice flavor.
 Campbell’s® Healthy Request® soups are a tasty way to mix up the mundane.
-Visit our Product Nutrition Finder to learn more about our products.
+Visit our brand sites to learn more about our products.
 Check “heart healthy” to explore our products that meet that criteria.
 Check out the Campbell Healthy Eating Plan to see how you can incorporate our products, including Campbell´s® soups, Prego® sauces, V8® beverages and Pepperidge Farm® bread, into a healthy dietary pattern.
 Just pick the plan most appropriate for your calorie and sodium needs—Campbell offers a 2,000 or 1,600-calorie plan, each available at 2,300 mg and 1,500 mg of sodium.
 Each one includes a seven-day menu consistent with the 2015 Dietary Guidelines for Americans and the Dietary Approaches to Stop Hypertension diet, which are both recommended by the American Heart Association®.

 Cheers to Heart Health!
 Laura.